jasnow/Practice-Git-with-Rails/README.md

 "Merge commits are bad"

 ``git rebase``
-Move all changes to master local which are not in origin/master remote to a temporary area
+Move all changes to main local which are not in origin/main remote to a temporary area

 ##History
 ``git log``